Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 Returns the Instance of the ParcelRequest.

-### ShipmentRequest
+### CreateShipmentRequest

-This class is used to make Create and Update requests for Shipments
+This class is used to make Create requests for Shipments

 #### Properties